pypmc/pypmc/doc/user_guide.rst

   #. combine the samples into a mixture density with variational Bayes
   #. run importance sampling
   #. rerun variational Bayes on importance samples
-  #. repeat importance with improved proposal
+  #. repeat importance sampling with improved proposal
   #. combine samples with the deterministic-mixture approach